Template Inheritance and Reusability

 {/block}

-Data outside of blocks in a child template are executed before the layout template is rendered, thus you can use it to define variables like {var $foo = bar} and propagate data to the whole inheritance chain:
+Code outside blocks in the child template is executed before rendering the layout template, so you can use it to define variables like {var $foo = bar} and propagate data throughout the inheritance chain:

 {layout 'layout.latte'}